Carnegie library: History

 Carnegie started erecting libraries in places with which he had personal associations.
 The first of Carnegie's public libraries, Dunfermline Carnegie Library, was in his birthplace, Dunfermline, Scotland.
 It was first commissioned or granted by Carnegie in 1880 to James Campbell Walker and would open in 1883.

 The first library in the United States to be commissioned by Carnegie was in 1886 in his adopted hometown of Allegheny, Pennsylvania (now the North Side of Pittsburgh).
 In 1890, it became the second of his libraries to open in the US.
 The building also contained the first Carnegie Music Hall in the world.

 The first Carnegie library to open in the United States was in Braddock, Pennsylvania, about 9 miles up the Monongahela River from Pittsburgh.
 In 1889, it was also the site of one of the Carnegie Steel Company's mills.
 It was the second Carnegie Library in the United States to be commissioned, in 1887, and was the first of the four libraries which he fully endowed.
 An 1893 addition doubled the size of the building and included the third Carnegie Music Hall in the United States.

-Initially Carnegie limited his support to a few towns in which he had a personal interest.
-These were in Scotland and the Pittsburgh, Pennsylvania area.
-In the United States, nine of the first 13 libraries which he commissioned are all located in Southwestern Pennsylvania.
-The Braddock, Homestead, and Duquesne libraries were owned not by municipalities, but by Carnegie Steel, which constructed them, maintained them, and delivered coal for their heating systems.
+Nine of the first 13 U.S. libraries that Carnegie commissioned are in southwestern Pennsylvania.
+The Braddock, Homestead, and Duquesne libraries were owned not by municipalities, but by Carnegie Steel, which built them, maintained them, and delivered coal for their heating systems.

 In 1897, Carnegie hired James Bertram as his personal assistant.
 Bertram was responsible for fielding requests from municipalities for funds and overseeing the dispensing of grants for libraries.
 When Bertram received a letter requesting a library, he sent the applicant a questionnaire inquiring about the town's population, whether it had any other libraries, how large its book collection was, and what its circulation figures were.
 If initial requirements were met, Bertram asked the amount the town was willing to pledge for the library's annual maintenance, whether a site was being provided, and the amount of money already available.

 Until 1898, only one library was commissioned in the United States outside Southwestern Pennsylvania: a library in Fairfield, Iowa, commissioned in 1892.
 It was the first project in which Carnegie had funded a library to which he had no personal ties.
 The Fairfield project was part of a new funding model to be used by Carnegie (through Bertram) for thousands of additional libraries.

 Beginning in 1899, Carnegie's foundation funded a dramatic increase in the number of libraries.
 This coincided with the rise of women's clubs in the post-Civil War period.
 They primarily took the lead in organizing local efforts to establish libraries, including long-term fundraising and lobbying within their communities to support operations and collections.
 They led the establishment of 75–80 percent of the libraries in communities across the country.